 Therefore, our typical gas well will yield about 22 million gallons of water over 10 years as compared to the four million gallons sent permanently below the earth.
 The four million gallons temporarily removed from the water cycle is replenished within less than six months of production when combusted.
 If, to be conservative, we assume the well only yields one billion cubic feet of natural gas, combustion of that gas still produces about 11 million gallons of water that is added to the water cycle, which is more than twice that used or retained in fracture stimulation.
 This would require the combustion of perhaps 12 to 18 months of natural gas production.
 So much for the wild accusations about how natural gas development is using up our water supply!

 Some of our friends on the other side will, undoubtedly, regard all of this as some form of heresy to be ridiculed, but the joke’s on them.
 Natural gas, when burned, produces water.
 It’s an undeniable fact.
 That won’t, of course, change the minds of our friends.
 They’ll simply pivot and argue the water (and carbon dioxide) added to the atmosphere increases the risk of global warming, but that’s an argument for another day.
 Moreover, we know natural gas is also a winner in that category.
-What say for now is simply this – natural gas doesn’t consume water but, rather, it generates it.
+What we can say for now is simply this – natural gas doesn’t consume water but, rather, it generates it.